-To interface the Model E-3A using AES connections:
+To interface the Model E-2A using analog connections:

-• In the console's internal patching system, route each Model E-3A channel as a post-fader, pre-compressor insert to each mic channel (see figure below).
+- In the console's internal patching system, route each Model E-2A channel as a post-fader, pre-compressor insert to each mic channel. - For example, in the figure below, an insert patch for the Dugan Speech System on a Yamaha digital mixer is created by connecting the Dugan to an analog I/O card in SLOT 2.
+If compression is needed, on this console use INSERT 2.

-Figure 3-2 Post-fader, pre-compressor insert patch for the Dugan Speech System on a Yamaha digital mixer.
-If compression is needed, on this console patch it in INSERT 2.
+Figure 3-2 insert patch for the Dugan Speech System on a Yamaha digital mixer.